Understanding the intricacies of Chinese cultural taboos is essential for fostering strong relationships, whether personal or professional.

 - Avoid mentioning the word “break” (破, pò) during important events, as it suggests bad luck.

-- Refrain from using terms like “empty” (空, kōng) or “loss” (亏, kuī) during business discussions.
+- Refrain from using terms like “empty” (空, kōng) or “loss” (亏, kuī) during business discussions, as they imply failure.

 Avoiding Direct Criticism